September 29, 2024

 A filesystem blob store

-So we'll just open the file and write out all the bytes.
-If there is an error at any point, we must remove the file.
+So we'll just create a temporary file and write out all bytes.
+Finally, we link the temporary file to the permanent name we intended.
+For cleanliness (not correctness), if there is an error at any point, we'll remove the temporary file.

 type fileObjectStorage struct {